Reloaded-Project/Reloaded-III/docs/Server/Workflows/Implementation/Schema.md

 !!! info "A typical `workflow.toml` has the following structure"

-    I will use an imaginary workflow for changing a stage in `Sonic Heroes` as an example, as it can make good use of the required functionality.
+    I will use an imaginary workflow for creating or replacing a stage in `Sonic Heroes` as an example, as it can make good use of the required functionality.

 ### Workflow